ldn-softdev/jtc/User Guide.md

          (label/index) into the corresponding namespace
   * `z`: erases namespace pointed by lexeme value; if lexeme is empty, erase entire namespace
-  * `f`: fail-stop: if lexeme walking **past the fail-stop** fails, instead of progressing to the next iteration (a typical behavior), the lexeme immediately preceeding the fail-stop will be matched; walking (of the same walk-path) may continue for the failed path if `<>F` directive is present (past the failing point) from the walk lexeme following
+  * `f`: fail-stop: if lexeme walking **past the fail-stop** fails, instead of progressing to the next iteration (a typical behavior), the lexeme immediately preceding the fail-stop will be matched; walking (of the same walk-path) may continue for the failed path if `<>F` directive is present (past the failing point) from the walk lexeme following
          `<>F` directive
   * `F`: forward to the next iteration: when the directive is reached, the currently walked path is skipped and